 Address Formats - Postal regulations for different countries determine acceptable address formats for mail being sent to that country.
 This feature allows you to set up multiple address formats that can be automatically applied to address information depending on the country.

-Mailing Action Codes - Profiles can be associated with one or more mailing action codes that will determine which mailing lists they belong to.
+Mailing Action Codes - Profiles can be associated with multiple mailing action codes that determine which mailing lists they belong to.
 This way, you can easily generate mailing lists for specific events and special offers.

 Awards - Set up features to manage the benefits that can be given to members of a loyalty program in return for repeated stays or for revenue generation.